Military Affairs Command: Battles

 The Military Affairs Command engaged in domestic invasion operations with the Korean Northern Military Command 36 times from January to early June in the year 1920 with the Japanese army.
 On June 7, 1920, when the Japanese army counterattacked to eliminate independence forces the Koreans defeated them in the Battle of Samdunja.
 Then they lured them to Fengwudong, Wangqing County, Jilin Province, China, for the Military Affairs Command along with the command to divide into three divisions and ambush them at Battle of Fengwudong.
 It was a victorious battle by that resulted in another victory at the Battle of Cheongsanri.

 Dissolution

 After the Battle of Bongo-dong, Military Affairs Command separated from the Korean Independence Army and the Nationalist Army and fought against the Japanese soldiers who had invaded Northwest Gando by manipulating the Honchoun Incident and then moved to the Russian Maritime Province.

 The Military Affairs Command, which moved to the Free City of Russia, joined forces with the Korean Independence Corps.
-However, after experiencing the Free City Incident in June 28, 1921, most of the troops were dispersed, and some were incorporated into the Soviet Red Army while returning to Manchuria with some troops in 1923 to continue the anti-Japanese armed struggle.
+However, after experiencing the Free City Incident on June 28, 1921, most of the troops were dispersed, and some were incorporated into the Soviet Red Army while returning to Manchuria with some troops in 1923 to continue the anti-Japanese armed struggle.